 I’m kind of in love with this turkey burger.
 I hardly ever eat fajitas, it’s just not a dish that I think about.
-But I needed something super delicious and comforting and this Fajita Burger is what happened.
+But I needed something super delicious and comforting and Fajita Burgers is what happened.

 Anyway, I made these burgers, a delicious dessert (stay tuned on Wednesday, oh goodness it’s chocolatey) and then we played games, read stories and went on a long walk as a family.
 It was awesome.
 The meal is super easy to prepare and everyone loved it.